osg-htc/osg-htc.github.io/_about/organization.md

 The OSG is made up of Member Organizations who register with the OSG Operations Center and works with many Partner Organizations.

-Virtual Organizations
+Organizations Contributing to or Utilizaing the OSG
 =====================

-A Virtual Organization (VO) is a set of groups or individuals defined by some common cyber-infrastructure need.
-This can be a scientific experiment, a university campus or a distributed research effort.
-A VO represents all its members and their common needs in a grid environment.
-A VO also includes the group’s computing/storage resources and services.
-We typically use the terms site, computing element (CE), and/or storage element (SE) to refer to the resources owned and operated by a VO.

-OSG brings together many VOs for contracted and/or opportunistic sharing of resources in a grid environment, allowing for more effective use of their collective resources.
-Use of resources at a site is determined by a combination of the site’s local policies and the user VO’s policies.
+OSG brings together many organizations for contracted or opportunistic sharing of resources, allowing for more effective use of their collective resources.
+Use of resources at a site is determined by a combination of the site’s local policies and the user site policies.
-VOs are responsible for contracting individually with each other for guaranteed access to resources.

-Many VOs in the OSG address the specific requirements of their users with their own user support that provides more in-depth help than the OSG does.
-Additionally some VOs provide dedicated resources to the OSG that provide preferred access to their members.
+Many organizations in the OSG address the specific requirements of their users with their own user support.
+Additionally, some provide dedicated resources to the OSG that provide preferred access to their members.
 Some VOs provide a problem specific user interface to their members.

 The OSG assumes that each user is preferably supported by their membership VO.